Sunk cost: Fallacy effect

 The bygones principle does not always accord with real-world behavior.
 Sunk costs often influence people's decisions, with people believing that investments (i.e., sunk costs) justify further expenditures.
 People demonstrate "a greater tendency to continue an endeavor once an investment in money, effort, or time has been made".
 This is the sunk cost fallacy, and such behavior may be described as "throwing good money after bad", while refusing to succumb to what may be described as "cutting one's losses".
 People can remain in failing relationships because they "have already invested too much to leave".
 Other people are swayed by arguments that a war must continue because lives will have been sacrificed in vain unless victory is achieved.
 Individuals caught up in psychologically manipulative scams will continue investing time, money and emotional energy into the project, despite doubts or suspicions that something is not right.
 These types of behaviour do not seem to accord with rational choice theory and are often classified as behavioural errors.

 Rego, Arantes, and Magalhães point out that the sunk cost effect exists in committed relationships.
-They devised two experiments, one of which showed that people in a relationship which they had invested money and effort in were more likely to keep that relationship going than end it; and in the second experiment, while people are in a relationship which they had invested enough time in, they tended to devote more time to the relationship.
-It also means people fall into the sunk cost fallacy.
-However, people should ignore sunk costs and make rational decisions when planning for the future; time, money, and effort often make people continue to maintain this relationship, which is equivalent to investing in failed projects.
+They devised two experiments, one of which showed that people in a relationship which they had invested money and effort in were more likely to keep that relationship going than end it.
+In the second experiment, people in a relationship they invested time in tended to devote more time to the relationship.